goliveiragabriel/rust-learning/README.md

 # rust-learning
-This is a learning project created using Cargo Package Manager.
+This is a learning project created using Cargo Package Manager which includes projects above:
+1. samples: hello world project
+2. guessing_game: Rust's book project

+## How to create new project
 To create a new package use the command: `cargo new samples`.

 ## How to run
-Navigate to **samples** folder and run the commands `cargo build` then `cargo run`
+Navigate to project folder (ie, samples, guessing_game) and run the commands `cargo build` then `cargo run`

 ## How to run test
-Navigate to **samples** folder and run the command `cargo test`
+Navigate to project folder (ie, samples, guessing_game) and run the command `cargo test`